 A title gives the reader a clear idea of what the article is about.
 It should be brief, novel and informative, which could invite readers' interest.
 The usual limit for title is less than 25 words.
 Abbreviations and acronyms, including those for gene and protein names, should be avoided in titles.
 Common names are allowed for major model systems (maize, rice, yeast).
 Latin names should be used for all organisms that have no widely accepted common name.

 2. Author(s) and affiliation(s)

 Authorship should be limited to those who have contributed substantially to the work.
 Please note the corresponding authors and their e-mails.
 Chinese authors' English name should be written in Chinese spell with the first letter of the family name and surname in capital, without hyphen between family name.
-For foreign authors, their given names should be shortened to initials, dot between characters.
-The authors' addresses should be written below their names.
+For foreign authors, their given names should be shortened to initials followed by a dot between characters.
+The authors' institution should be written below their names.

 List 4~6 keywords which can be used for indexing purposes.

 This section should provide the necessary background information for the average reader, the current situation, and research intention.
 It should be both complete and concise, just like a mini-review.
 Previous publications that form a basis for the work presented must be cited.